-A few broadcast gubbins available for sale – if they are listed here, they are still available!
+A few broadcast delights that are for sale – anything listed here is still available.

 This S340 was originally installed at Century 105 in Salford and was the main on-air desk that appeared in the “Trouble at the Top” documentary featuring the late John Myers.

-Dating from mid-1998, this desk works fine although has some age-related marks and a few of the PFL buttons are a little “scratchy”.
-The Mic Gain trimmers are a little crackly, too.
-Faders (P&G) are VCA, the main On/Off/Start buttons are EAO Series and last forever.
+Dating from mid-1998, this desk works fine although has some age-related marks and a few of the PFL buttons are a little “bouncy”.
+The Mic Gain trimmers are a little crackly.
+Faders (P&G) are VCA, the main On/Off/Start buttons are EAO Series-31 and last forever.

 This is a split-desk comprising 2x 12-channel frames – 1 of which contains the meter-bridge and additional connections at the rear.
-As such, it is considerably heavy and just about OK for 1 person to carry.
+As such, it is considerably heavy and just about OK for 1 person to carry whilst the other frame is quite manageable.
 The frames are 19″/485mm wide (40mm per module).
+The main chassis can be used on its own if you just want a small robust mixer with a spare set chassis+channel modules “just in case”.

 2x 12-channel Frames (right-side contains meter-bridge+wiring)